City Tracks Source of PCBs Discovered through Foss Waterway Monitoring

 The sealant believed to be the source of PCBs is contained under the roadway and in the storm drain catch basins.
 These catch basins are covered by heavy metal grates.
 The contamination is not accessible to the public.
 The City does not expect to find PCBs in the water supply or elsewhere in the neighborhood.

-Regardless, the City is developing a plan to remove the contaminated material.
+Regardless, the City implemented a plan to remove the contaminated material.